Jonathan Adams (American football): Detroit Lions

 After going undrafted, Adams was invited to the Detroit Lions' training camp in April 2021 and was signed to the team on May 1.
 Despite making an "impressive showing" during summer camps and performing well in the Lions's first preseason game, Adams was cut on August 20.
 On September 10, 2021, Adams was suspended from the league for six weeks due to an undisclosed violation.

 New Orleans Breakers

-Adams was drafted the 15th round of the 2022 USFL Draft by the New Orleans Breakers of the United States Football League (USFL).
+Adams was drafted the 15th round of the 2022 USFL draft by the New Orleans Breakers of the United States Football League (USFL).
 In the 2022 season, Adams caught 31 passes for 406 yards and five touchdowns, finishing fifth in the league for receiving yards for the season.
+He re-signed with the Breakers on September 20, 2023.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Memphis Showboats

+Adams was selected during the 2024 UFL dispersal draft by the Memphis Showboats on January 5, 2024.
+He re-signed with the Showboats on August 26, 2024.